ukaiser-boisestate/ukaiser-boisestate.github.io/index.md

 email: ukaiser@boisestate.edu

 My research interests are in Geometric topology.
+I consider myself a Differential topologist interested in all problems related to manifolds.
+These are questions of immersions and embeddings, so in low dimensional topology I am interested in link theory and associated geometric and quantum invariants.

 You can use the [editor on GitHub](https://github.com/ukaiser-boisestate/ukaiser.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.